January has been the deadliest month for Covid-19 with nearly 80,000 lives lost so far in the US

 The grim milestone underpins the growing demand from state officials for more vaccines so that Americans can be inoculated more quickly.

-On Tuesday, President Joe Biden's Covid coordinator Jeff Zients informed governors that allocations would increase by around 16% starting next week, according to a source with knowledge of the call.
+On Tuesday, President Joe Biden's Covid-19 coordinator Jeff Zients told governors that allocations would increase by around 16% starting next week, according to a source with knowledge of the call.

 Biden has pushed for 100 million vaccination shots in the first 100 days of his presidency, but with a long road ahead for vaccinations, he also called for 100 days of mask-wearing.